-The clamp control has 2 modes of operation, if the Synchronize clamp control bit CR16 (bit-6 address 07h) is set to on the clamps that are enabled will be switched on for the programmed time when triggered by the Sync_in control signal, this control signal is edge detected and its polarity can be set by MR35 (bit-5 address 03h).
-If the Synchronize clamp control bit is set to zero, when enabled each clamp will switch on for the programmed time, the enabled signal is edge detected hence the bit must first be reset to zero before the next enable signal can be implemented.
+The clamp control has two modes of operation, if the synchronize clamp control bit CR16 (Bit-6 address 07h) is set, then the clamps that are enabled will be switched on for the programmed time when triggered by the Sync_IN control signal, this control signal is edge detected and its polarity can be set by MR35 (Bit 5 Address 03h).
+If the synchronize clamp control bit is set to zero, when enabled each clamp will switch on for the programmed time.
+The clamp control bits are edge detected and the bits must first be reset to zero before the clamps can be switched on again.